-The Governing Council of the ECB, as part of its mandate to maintain price stability, has launched a number of asset purchase programmes in recent years.
+The Governing Council of the European Central Bank (ECB), as part of its mandate to maintain price stability, has launched a number of asset purchase programmes in recent years.

-In an environment where key ECB interest rates are at their lower bound, asset purchases provide monetary stimulus to the economy.
+In an environment where key ECB interest rates are at record low levels, asset purchases provide monetary stimulus to the economy.

-These purchases further ease monetary and financing conditions, making recourse to cheaper financing for firms and households, thus supporting investment and consumption and ultimately contributing to a return of inflation to levels below but close to 2%.
+These purchases enhance the expansionary stance of monetary and financing conditions, making recourse to financing cheaper for governments, firms and households, thus supporting investment and consumption and ultimately contributing to a return of inflation to levels below but close to 2%.

 - The asset-backed securities purchase programme (ABSPP), announced on 2 October 2014;